-Holistic Allergy Relief: 9 Natural Ways to Support Improved Immune Regulation and Reduce Excess Histamine
+Holistic Allergy Relief: 9 Natural Ways to Support Improved Immune Regulation and Histamine Balance

-Holistic Allergy Relief: 9 Natural Ways to Support Improved Immune Regulation and Reduce Excess Histamine
+Holistic Allergy Relief: 9 Natural Ways to Support Improved Immune Regulation and Histamine Balance

 Author: Emily Grochowski, Certified Functional & Integrative Registered Dietitian Nutritionist

-The World Health Organization reports allergic conditions as “one of the top three disorders to be prevented and controlled in the 21st century,”¹ and an imbalanced immune system may be the culprit to many allergic responses.
+Recently the World Health Organization reported that allergic type conditions are “one of the top three disorders to be prevented and controlled in the 21st century.”¹ Imbalanced immune regulation is related to many acute and chronic concerns — including hypersensitivity reactions like allergies — and may be the culprit for many allergic responses.

-Your immune system can be linked to headaches and migraines, food sensitivities, anxiety, and more.
-Read on to learn about the many diet, lifestyle, and supplemental supports you can use to support greater immune system and histamine regulation, from getting a good night's rest to managing stress and more.
+Immune system imbalances that lead to excess histamine can be linked to hallmark allergic symptoms like hives, itching, congestion, and runny nose, as well as headaches and migraines, food sensitivities, brain fog, anxiety, and more.
+Read on to learn about the many dietary, lifestyle, and supplemental practices you can implement to support greater immune regulation and histamine level balance.

 Headaches and migraines